 1903 – 1925

 The history of Land O’Lakes dates back to 1921, when American farmers formed an association.
 The manufacturer produced dairy products, including pasteurized processed cheese.
-Its label bore the red brand name in serif typeface – obviously the logo.
-Below the product type was mentioned, and the inscription “Land O’Lakes Creameries, Inc.” (the organization received this name in 1926).
+Its label bore the red brand name in serif typeface, obviously the logo.
+Below, the product type was mentioned, and the inscription “Land O’Lakes Creameries, Inc.” (the organization adopted this name in 1926) appeared.

 1925 – 1949

-The first Native American girl emblem was designed by Arthur C. Hanson, an illustrator at Brown & Bigelow.
-This happened in 1928 when the cooperative decided to adapt the identity to its name.
-The artist depicted a landscape typical of any corner of the state of Minnesota: a green coastline, a picturesque body of water, tall pine trees on the horizon.
+Arthur C. Hanson, an illustrator at Brown & Bigelow, designed the first Native American girl emblem.
+This happened in 1928, when the cooperative decided to align its identity with its name.
+The artist depicted a landscape typical of any corner of Minnesota: a green coastline, a picturesque body of water, and tall pine trees on the horizon.
 The main selling point was a Native American woman who bent down to the water, holding a butter box in front of her.

 1949 – 1959